zhidilin/TGPSSM/README.md

-# Towards Flexibility and Interpretability of Gaussian Process State-Space Model
+# Toward the Flexibility and Interpretability of Gaussian Process State-Space Model